Avoiding Injury When You Start Lifting Weights

 Nurse Susan provides some tips on how to avoid injury when you first start lifting weights.

-When they first start working out, many people shy away from certain exercises, especially resistance training moves, because they are afraid of getting hurt.
-This is even truer seniors, people who are brand new to the gym, and people who have dealt with injuries in the past.
+When they first start working out, many people shy away from specific exercises, especially resistance training moves, because they are afraid of getting hurt.
+This is even truer for seniors, people who are brand new to the gym, and people who have dealt with injuries in the past.

 Ease into it

 If you are new to the gym or are returning after a long break, taking on too much, too quickly is a recipe for disaster.
 Ease yourself in and start with easy movements that will help get your body acclimated to working out again.

 If you have never lifted weights, start with light dumbbells or do exercises with an empty barbell.
 Remember that it is easier to add weights if you need more of a challenge than it is to take weights away if you find you have overestimated your abilities.

 It is also fine to start with bodyweight exercises if you are brand new to lifting weights.
 Bodyweight exercises will help you nail your form so that you do not hurt yourself when it is time to add weight.

 Squats, especially with a barbell, are intimidating for a lot of people.
 But, they are an essential exercise that just about everybody should be doing them.

 If you want to strengthen your legs but are scared of squats, it might be tempting to use a leg press, leg extension, or hamstring curl machine.
 The problem with these machines, though, is that they isolate the leg muscles and are not great for overall mobility.